stokito/fortress-lang/README.txt

 PROJECT FORTRESS SUBVERSION REPOSITORY

 This README exists in the top-level directory of the Fortress project.
-Information about Fortress can be found at the following website:
+Information about Fortress can be found at the following web site:

   http://projectfortress.sun.com